-Barnaby pondered her words and began to feel a sense of renewed strength within him.
-Victoria’s faith in Barnaby mirrored his faith in God and because of her faith he began to believe he truly could get her to heaven.
-He had a choice to either save Victoria or leave her behind, and for Barnaby, he began to tell himself he had but one choice.
-He didn’t know how he would get her out but before him stood a little girl who wholeheartedly believed he could.
-Such faith moves mountains!
+Levi pondered her words and felt a sense of renewed strength within him.
+Victoria’s faith in Levi mirrored his faith in God and because of her faith he believed he truly could send her to heaven.
+He had a choice to either save Victoria or leave her behind, and for Levi, he told himself he had but one choice.
+He didn’t know how to get her out but before him stood a little girl who wholeheartedly believed he would.
+Such faith moved mountains!

 She grinned as a child does when they are safely tucked in at night.
 “I can’t wait to see them again.
 I’m so excited!”
 She shook and almost laughed with excitement.

 “I’m excited for you.”
-He stood, took her hand, and they began walking again
+He stood, took her hand, and they walked again.

 “Have you ever met God?” she asked.